Taiwanese Food: 14 Traditional Dishes of Taiwan

 Gua Bao: The Taiwanese Hamburger

 Gua Bao, also known as pork belly buns or Taiwanese hamburger, is made from tender braised pork belly sandwiched between steamed bao buns.
-You can choose between how fatty you would like the pork, or you can choose half and half, which I did.

 Stinky Tofu

 Stinky tofu is made with tofu that has been fermented in brine for several months which gives it a very strong blue cheese odour.
-It’s not for the faint hearted!
+This delicacy tastes like a very sweet tofu or certain types of cheeses.

 Bubble Tea (Pearl Milk Tea)